Chad-Powellv1/pseudoCode/pseudocode.md

     - **FUNCTION**: CONTROLS the flow of gas from the Gas Tank Object to Gas Line Object.

-      - IF user TURNS Manual Gas Tank valve to the right
+      - IF end-user TURNS Manual Gas Tank valve to the right

       - THEN gas WILL NOT flow.

-      - IF user TURNS Manual Gas Tank valve to the left
+      - IF end-user TURNS Manual Gas Tank valve to the left

       - THEN gas WILL flow.